Azasakhe/Netflix/Use-library-exported-with-multiple-devices.md

 When done, in each device, open the add-on settings and under Library page:
 * Turn ON `Enable custom library folder` and choose the path of the shared network folder `Custom library path`.
 The path must be the exact the same to all devices.
+(in the path selection window press the back button several times to have full access)
 * Enable `Use MySQL shared library database`, then set the same connection parameters used in Kodi MySQL setup.

 Now you have set what main device that is responsible for updating the library (e.g. check for new episodes):